rentry/rentry.github.io/_posts/2024-11-23-november-in-wyoming-2.md

 ![A small, white rabbit's head pokes from underneath a downed log with ponderosa pine near]({{ 'assets/images/2024-bud-love-8.jpg' | relative_url }})

-I didn't see much wildlife, apart from a snowshoe hare, mule deer, squirrels, several species of birds, and — curiously — a green butterfly (*Clouded Sulphur*).
+I didn't see much wildlife, apart from a snowshoe hare, mule deer, squirrels, several species of birds, and — curiously — a green butterfly (*clouded sulphur*).

 I did observe several fresh tracks in the snow, including elk, deer, and cougar, along with the remains of several deer and elk, one skull of which someone had hung from a tree near the trail.